smartdevicelink/sdl_evolution/proposals/NNNN-Static-SDL-Icon-Names-Enum.md

 ## Impact on existing code

-The `SDLImage` class will get a new convenience initializer.
+This is a minor version change.
+A new public enum, `SDLStaticIconName`,  will be available, and the `SDLImage` class will get a new convenience initializer.

 ## Alternatives considered